OpenFn/docs/docs/about-lightning.md

 requests are executed, retried and reprocessed in exactly the same way.

 What changes in Lightning is how users _build and monitor_ their integrations.

-#### How do you decide what to build and how ?

-// I don't know how to define this section, plus it might need a bit of reworking -- let me know what you think

-##### Integrations break

-Anyone that has worked on integration projects in the past is well aware that integrations do break.
-No matter how well designed they are, the fact is that they connect multiple systems that all change over time: new API versions get released, data models change, codes/mappings change, data standards are updated and the processes themselves evolve.
-This is why Lightning includes:

-Enhanced testing and debugging:

-- Save inputs as edge cases for robust workflow testing
-- View the input and output for each step in a workflow to easily identify where an error occurred
-- Throw custom errors to improve API messages (adaptors)
-- Add custom logic to handle a step failure (fail triggers)

-First of class monitoring:

-- Get notified on run failures
-- View the status of every run
-- Search workflow runs by input/output data and logs
-- Filter workflow runs by status, workflow name and date

-Re-processing functionality:

-- Bulk reprocess requests to address any issues

-##### Collaboration is key

-On one hand, the users that understand what processes need automating are (more often than not) business analysts, not developers.
-They’re the experts on what needs to happen when and where, and they’re very capable of planning out integrations and putting together mapping specifications and bpmn flows.

-On the other hand, integrations will always require custom logic that cannot be simplified through low-code, require knowledge of javascript and thus cannot be implemented by non-technical users.

-That’s why the best integrations are built when non-technical users and developers collaborate.
-Lightning is being developed to bridge the gap between non-technical and technical users through:

-Intuitive, user-friendly user interface for non-technical users:

-- Understand a workflow in a visual, human-readable format (abstract away from code to make it more non-technical user friendly)
-- Build credentials through a form (no need to look at confusing API docs)
-- Build requests through a form
-- Save mappings used in workflows as constants so they can be easily viewed and edited without having to look at code
-- Clear documentation for user to learn how to plan and build integrations

-Projects-as-code and CLI for a developer interface:

-- Export, import and configure projects as code in the code editor of your choice
-- Run, test and deploy projects through a command line interface
-- Review and track changes through github version control

-Collaboration functionality:

-- Track changes through version control
-- Rollback to a previous version
-- Get notified when a workflow is changed
-- Share a link to a specific workflow error on the runs history page
-- Share a link to a specific workflow step within the builder
-- Add collaborators as view-only user or editor to a project
-- Audit all changes made to credentials

-##### It’s not ‘just’ a request or a piece of data, it’s a person

-OpenFn specialises in integration tooling for the health and humanitarian sector.
-This means that behind every piece of data which comes in through a request lies a person in need of critical services.

-Accountability:

-- Credential audit trail
-- Version control

-Security:

-- Secure credential management (encrypted at REST, credential secrets are scrubbed from logs, secure credential sharing
-- Zero-persistence pipelines
-- Role-based project access
-- Additional authentication rules for webhooks

-##### Standards and compliance matter

-Lightning is part of the OpenFn Integration Toolkit which is a certified Digital Public Good.
-It is fully open source and even has an Open Source Steering Committee to make sure our users can influence the roadmap.

-Lightning makes sure to stay in line with sector standards, and will be GovStack compliant and OpenHIE compliant.

 #### Can I run anything from the OpenFn platform in Lightning ?